xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 frontier, so it spread to California and the Pacific Ocean, conquering Hawaii, opening Japan to the benefits of Western trade and looking for other Spanish colonies; it found the Philippines.
-Here, all throughout the late [19th century]{.ul}, several rebellions against the Spanish monarchy developed in [1896]{.ul} under the oppositions' leader, Emilio Aguinaldo.
-The Filipino movement would then proclaim independence on [June 12th, 1898]{.ul}, but soon a contrast was born between the American troops and Filipinos, who then engaged in the prosecution of a war of Independence against occupying American forces.
-This second war lasted until [1902]{.ul} and ended with American victory, resulting in the death of over 4,200 Americans and over 20,000 Filipino combatants and 20,000 Filipino civilians (who died due to violence, famine and disease).
+Here, all throughout the late 19th century, several rebellions against the Spanish monarchy developed in 1896 under the oppositions' leader, Emilio Aguinaldo.
+The Filipino movement would then proclaim independence on June 12th, 1898, but soon a contrast was born between the American troops and Filipinos, who then engaged in the prosecution of a war of Independence against occupying American forces.
+This second war lasted until 1902 and ended with American victory, resulting in the death of over 4,200 Americans and over 20,000 Filipino combatants and 20,000 Filipino civilians (who died due to violence, famine and disease).